 In cases where a device will only ever used by a single enumerator, it might make more sense to use username metadata.
 This will write the username to each submission instead of to the audit log.

-Audit logs can be reviewed in Aggregate and downloaded for further analysis using Briefcase.
+If using Aggregate, audit logs can be reviewed and downloaded for further analysis using Briefcase.

 In Aggregate 1.5.0+, audit logs can be viewed by clicking on the media icon in the meta audit column on the Submissions page: